europeana/Labs/api/search.md

 [Test on API Console](/api/console/?function=search&query=paris&facet=PROVIDER&profile=facets&f.PROVIDER.facet.offset=30)

-Both parameter accepts numeric values.
+Both parameters accept numeric values.

-The default offset value is 0, it means no offset, the first item to return is the first item in the list.
-1 offset the list by one, so the first item to return is the second and so on.
+The default offset value is 0, starting from the first item in the list.
+1 offsets the list by one, so the first item to return is the second and so on.

-In limit 0 means not to return anything.
+Set a limit of 0 to not return anything for that facet.

-The special `DEFAULT` shortcut works here as well, and it limit the facets which are part of the above mentioned set.
+The special `DEFAULT` shortcut works here as well, limiting the facets which are part of this set.
 So `&f.DEFAULT.facet.limit=20` works for RIGHTS, and PROVIDER, but doesn't work for non default facets such as proxy_dc_contributor.